zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Design app

-1. The new app will automatically be created and displayed within the designer.
+1. The new app is automatically created and displayed within the designer.
 Select the title for the first page (currently named [dbo].[Policies]) and edit the text in the formula field to read **Policies**.

     ![All of the Policy options display.](media/powerapp_update_app_name.png "Policies section")